 TB: Could you tell us a little bit about some of the upcoming projects for your label?

 DS: One of the most recent ideas that has occurred to me is largely supported by the fact that I was moving houses.
 When I was moving, I came across a few things that I had kept from PCA and I had swiftly put together what I would do with what I had found.
-What I can say at the time being is that its going to be 100% recycled and sustainable.
-Its going to have it all, with a large emphasis on ALL.
+What I can say at the time being is that it’s going to be 100% recycled and sustainable.
+It’s going to have it all, with a large emphasis on ALL.

 Makeup Artist: Sarah Debs